breedx-splk/anatomy_of_java_instrumentation/README.md

         * requires us to manage otel instance
         * we like the agent
 * let's build javaagent instrumentation
+    * create the `InstrumentationModule` impl
-*
+    * create our single `TypeInstrumentation`
+* time to close up the patient!
+    * build this as an agent *extension jar*
+    * modify our startup to use the extension
+    * run the app, hit the endpoint
+    * look at our new trace!
+* looking at a speciment in the microscope:
     * compare byte code pre/post instrumentation
         * decompiled original library `.class` file
         * dumped class bytes after instrumentation
         * see, there's our instrumentation code...
-* agent extension

 ## Resources